spacetelescope/crds-docker-testing/README.md

 # Run the test suite (from inside running container)
 developer@localhost:~$ scripts/runtests
 ```

+Note: you may want to run a subset of tests using pytest markers.
+To do this, just make sure you have the right environment variables set (i.e. CRDS_TEST_ROOT, CRDS_PATH, etc are set to the desired paths), cd into `crds` and run e.g. `pytest -m roman`

+### 5. Troubleshooting

 If you get "File Not Found" test failures, you may need to set a more recent CRDS context e.g. "latest" or "jwst-edit" before running sync: